-Range of Marks Grade Description 85-100 High Distinction (HD) Outstanding standard indicating comprehensive knowledge and understanding of the relevant materials; demonstration of an outstanding level of academic achievement; mastery of skills; and achievement of all assessment objectives.
-(D) and understand a very high lev Excellent standard indicating a very high level of knowledge and understanding of the relevant materials; demonstration of a very high level of academic ability; sound development of skills; and achievement of all assessment objectives.
-65-74 Credit (C) Good standard indicating a high level of knowledge and understanding of the relevant materials; demonstration of a high level of academic achievement; reasonable development of skills; and achievement of all learning outcomes.
-(P) understand adequate developme Satisfactory standard indicating an adequate knowledge and understanding of the relevant materials; demonstration of an adequate level of academic achievement; satisfactory development of skills; and achievement of all learning outcomes.
-0-49 Fail (FF) Failure to satisfactorily achieve learning outcomes.
-If all compulsory course components are not completed the mark will be zero.
+Range of Grade Description Marks 85-100 Outstanding standard indicating comprehensive knowledge High Distinction and understanding of the relevant materials; demonstration of (HD) an outstanding level of academic achievement; mastery of skills; and achievement of all assessment objectives.
+75-84 Distinction Excellent standard indicating a very high level of knowledge and understanding of the relevant materials; demonstration of (D) a very high level of academic ability; sound development of skills; and achievement of all assessment objectives.
+65-74 Credit Good standard indicating a high level of knowledge and understanding of the relevant materials; demonstration of a (C) high level of academic achievement; reasonable development of skills; and achievement of all learning outcomes.
+50-64 Pass Satisfactory standard indicating an adequate knowledge and understanding of the relevant materials; demonstration of an (P) adequate level of academic achievement; satisfactory development of skills; and achievement of all learning outcomes.
+0-49 Fail Failure to satisfactorily achieve learning outcomes.
+If all (FF) compulsory course components are not completed the mark will be zero.
 A fail grade may also be awarded following disciplinary action.

-\Skills are those identified for the purposes of assessment task(s).
+Skills are those identified for the purposes of assessment task(s).